Nax/code-style/cpp/README.md

 * Library-wide namespace should be `lowercase` only.
 No underscores.
 * Namespaces that provide a service (a group of related functions, or scoped weak enums) should be `UpperCamelCase`.
 * Use of `using namespace` is accepted in a source file, for a library-wide namespace.
 * A `priv` namespace should be used when exposing implementation details in a header file.
-This is mostly for templates or inlined code.
+This is mostly for templates,  inlined code and generated sources.
 * Always indent a namespaced block.
 Always put the `{` on it's own line.

 ```c++